ZackarySantana/gb/README.md

 COMMANDS:

--   Backfill benchmark notes with missing commits since a ref
+-   backfill Backfill benchmark notes with missing commits since a ref
--   Compare stored notes for two refs
+-   compare Compare stored notes for two refs
+-   display Display benchmark notes via a UI
+-   export Export benchmark notes to a file
--   Show stored note for a commit/ref
+-   show Show stored note for a commit/ref
--   Sync benchmark notes with remote (push/fetch)
+-   sync Sync benchmark notes with remote (push/fetch)
+-   help, h Shows a list of commands or help for one command

 GLOBAL OPTIONS: